 In 2011, a book about Monitoring and Tutoring programme was published, presenting the 8 years of existence of the programme of promoting the integration and the academic success of IST through a description and quantification of the work developed.

-The Tutoring Programme was awarded in 2013 by the European Observatory On Good Practices in Strategic University Management, for its quality of work, as the best practice within the context of European University.
+The Tutoring Programme was awarded in 2013 by the European Observatory On Good Practices in Strategic University Management, for its quality of work, as the best practice within the context of a European University.

 For more information, please contact us, via the Academic Development Unit, by email: email@example.com.